ZECHEESELORD/TiDB/README.md

 9. In the same terminal window, run `nodemon`

-10. When running the code in discord, file has to be named p (To run the translation code, it is /record, to run the detection code it is /detect, to change translation language go to constants and change the language code based on Google's language code)
+10. When running the code in discord (To run the translation code, it is /record, to run the detection code it is /detect, to change translation language go to constants and change the language code based on Google's language code)

 # How to translate

 To record, invite the bot to a discord server.
 In that server, type in /record in the designated bot channel (if any).
 A popup will appear showing a record and stop button.
-Once the clip is finished, hit stop, and make sure the clip name is p, or else it will not work.
+Once the clip is finished, hit stop.

 # How to detect

 To detect, invite the bot to a discord server.
 IN that server, type in /detect in the designated bot channel.
 A popup will appear shoing a record and stop button.
-Once clip is finisihed hit stop, make sure the clip name is p or else it won't work.
+Once clip is finisihed hit stop.
 In addition to configure "bad words" go to constants.

 # Contact for help: